FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

 ```

-Here is the feedback of all ports and services and the final working directory to the user, for their own determination of whether to meet expectations and to prevent excessive work after the configuration file, etc. can not be found, corresponding to script 226 lines.
+Here is the feedback of all ports and services and the final working directory to the user, for their own determination of whether to meet expectations and to prevent excessive work after the configuration file, etc. can not be found, corresponding to script 226 lines
 ![Generate Profile Code Screenshot](https://user-images.githubusercontent.com/111106471/184882563-01bbca48-4460-408d-878e-4214e5563777.png)